pmean/build-website/text/06/DifferencesInChildren.md

   **Emotional Differences**                                        **Implications for Illness\                                                                                                                                      **Implications for Care**
                                                                    and Injury**

-  Greater, varying emotional needs based on developmental level.
-Need for family-centered policies and a family-friendly environment in EDs.
+  Greater, varying emotional needs based on developmental level.   <U+FFFD>                                                                                                                                                                Need for family-centered policies and a family-friendly environment in EDs.
 Depending on age, children require or prefer the presence of a parent during treatment.

   Higher sensitivity to environmental factors during treatment.
 Age and developmental level of child, characteristics of event, and parental reactions play significant role in determining the childs reactions and recovery.
 Providers must manage the mental health needs of pediatric patients and parents reactions.
   ---------------------------------------------------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------